Fully Loaded (1999): Aftermath

 On the July 26 edition of Raw is War, The Undertaker avenged his loss at Fully Loaded by attacking X-Pac and Road Dogg in the backstage area.
-Undertaker brought X-Pac to the ringside area to attack him more, causing X-Pac's tag team partner Kane to rescue him but he was attacked by Big Show.
-As a result, Undertaker and Big Show formed a tag team.
-Undertaker and Big Show started a rivalry with X-Pac and Kane.
+The Undertaker brought X-Pac to the ringside area to attack him more, causing X-Pac's tag team partner Kane to rescue him but he was attacked by Big Show.
+As a result, The Undertaker and Big Show formed a tag team.
+The Undertaker and Big Show started a rivalry with X-Pac and Kane.
 On the August 9 episode of Raw Is War, X-Pac and Kane defeated The Acolytes (Faarooq and Bradshaw) for the WWF Tag Team Championship.
-At SummerSlam, Undertaker and Big Show defeated X-Pac and Kane to win the Tag Team Championship.
+At SummerSlam, The Undertaker and Big Show defeated X-Pac and Kane to win the WWF Tag Team Championship.

-After losing to Stone Cold Steve Austin at Fully Loaded, Undertaker challenged him to a rematch on the August 2 episode of Raw Is War.
-Austin accepted the challenge, but Triple H, who had become the number one contender to Austin's WWF Championship at Fully Loaded, insisted that Undertaker would not get the championship match, resulting in a brawl.
+After losing to Stone Cold Steve Austin at Fully Loaded, The Undertaker challenged him to a rematch on the August 2 episode of Raw Is War.
+Austin accepted the challenge, but Triple H, who had become the number one contender to Austin's WWF Championship at Fully Loaded, insisted that The Undertaker would not get the championship match, resulting in a brawl.
 On the August 9 episode of Raw Is War, Jesse Ventura returned to WWF after nine years.
-Triple H confronted Ventura, causing the WWF Commissioner Shawn Michaels to force Triple H to compete against Austin and Undertaker in a triple threat match.
+Triple H confronted Ventura, causing the WWF Commissioner Shawn Michaels to force Triple H to compete against Austin and The Undertaker in a triple threat match.
 However, Austin was found unconscious later that night.
 Michaels blamed Triple H for the attack and replaced Austin with Chyna and announced that Triple H's status as the number one contender would be on the line in the match.
 Chyna pinned Triple H and thus became the new number one contender for the WWF Championship.
 On the August 16 episode of Raw Is War, a returning Mankind helped Chyna in defeating Triple H to retain her status as the number one contender to the championship.
 After the match, he challenged her for that spot, but Chyna low blowed him and refused.
 However, Michaels forced Chyna into defending her spot against Mankind.
 Mankind defeated Chyna to become the number one contender until Triple H attacked him after the match.
 Shane McMahon announced that Mankind would defend his number one contender status against Triple H and appointed himself the special guest referee.
 Michaels made the match a Falls Count Anywhere No Holds Barred match and appointed himself the second referee.
 Mankind and Triple H both pinned each other.
 As a result, both men were declared contenders for the title and it was announced that Austin would defend the title against Mankind and Triple H in a triple threat match at SummerSlam.
 At SummerSlam, Mankind defeated Austin and Triple H to win the title.